-You can use tab-delimited tree maps to directly enter tree map data.
-Tab-delimited text means that columns of data are separated by tabs.
+You can use tab-delimited tree maps to create your own tree map data.
 You can save files of this type in many programs, particularly spreadsheet programs like Microsoft Excel.
+You can use these maps to create tree initial conditions.